Woman says Midway nursing home should be ‘shut down’ after mother dies from COVID-19

 Thomas urges anyone with loved ones at Magnolia Manor in Midway to keep a close eye on their care.

-“I think they should be shut down, there are too many infections,” said Thomas.
+“I think they should be shut down,” said Thomas, “there are too many infections.”